ShabazBadshah/Google_Images_Downloader/README.md

-# Google_Images_Downloader
+# Google Images Downloader
-A python program that downloads images from google images based on a query given and saves them into seperate folders
+A python program that downloads images from google images based on a query given and saves them into seperate folders, limited to downloading 100 images per query.